Read the full video transcript below

 So you know, there is good news with this particular situation.
 And I would be really interested, for those of you who have children that have already left home, have you done anything really spectacular since then?
 It would be nice for all of us to share in that.

-So I look forward to seeing you next week for another edition of A.Vogel’s Menopause Mondays.
+So, I look forward to seeing you next week on A.Vogel Talks Menopause.